National Police Agency (Taiwan): Bureau of Investigation

-Regarding drugs, corruption, espionage, and economic crimes, the Investigative Bureau of the Ministry of Justice (MJIB) has developed capabilities to cover cases in such categories for decades.
+Regarding drugs, corruption, espionage, and economic crimes, the Investigative Bureau of the Ministry of Justice (MJIB) has developed capabilities to cover cases in these areas for decades.
 The investigation of these cases, police corruption included, are usually transferred to or led by the Bureau of Investigation.

-MJIB officers are equipped with a strong laboratory-testing capacity regarding controlled substances.
-This gives a necessary advantage and training for the investigators of MJIB.
+MJIB officers possess substantial laboratory and forensic capabilities relating to controlled substances, providing a necessary advantage and training for the investigators of MJIB.
 However, the police forces in the ROC still maintain several active drug enforcement squads at the local police departments and the Criminal Investigation Bureau of NPA.

-Historically, counter-intelligence affairs are under the turf of MJIB.
-Different from "special branch" in the police system in United Kingdom, the security divisions at all levels of Taiwan police system are mainly staff units, not fielded police details.
-Under the supervision of National Security Bureau, all non-mililary cases of espionage would soon be moved to the Bureau of Investigation.
+Historically, counter-intelligence affairs have fallen primarily under the jurisdiction of the MJIB.
+Unlike "Special Branch" used in the police system in United Kingdom, the security divisions within all levels of Taiwan police system are mainly staff units rather than field units.
+Under the supervision of National Security Bureau, all non-mililary cases of espionage would soon be transferred to the Bureau of Investigation.

-A few years ago, high-ranking police officials tried to develop the strength of investigating white-collar crimes in the ROC police system but gained unnoticed progress.
+In recent years, high-ranking police officials tried to expand the capacity of investigating white-collar crimes in the ROC police system; however, they gained unnoticed progress.
 The MJIB is still in the lead position of cracking economic crimes or money-laundering.
 However, the Criminal Investigation Bureau of NPA has built fair reputation on copyright protection and the safety of computers networks.

-Also, regarding the copyright issue, the 1st brigade of the 2nd special police corps is especially tasked for the enforcement related to intellectual property.
+Regarding the copyright issues, the 1st brigade of the 2nd special police corps is specifically tasked for the enforcement related to intellectual property.